Assata Shakur: Turnpike shootout retrial

 By the time she was retried in 1977, Acoli had already been convicted of shooting and murdering Foerster.
 The prosecution argued that Assata had fired the bullets that had wounded Harper, while the defense argued that the now deceased Zayd had fired them.
 Based on New Jersey law, if Shakur's presence at the scene could be considered as "aiding and abetting" the murder of Foerster, she could be convicted even if she had not fired the bullets which had killed him.

 A total of 289 articles had been published in the local press relating to the various crimes with which Shakur had been accused.
-Shakur again attempted to remove the trial to federal court.
+Shakur again attempted to move the trial to federal court.
 The United States District Court for the District of New Jersey denied the petition and also denied Shakur an injunction against the holding of trial proceedings on Fridays.
 An en banc panel of the United States Court of Appeals for the Third Circuit affirmed.

-The nine-week trial was widely publicized, and was even reported on by the Telegraph Agency of the Soviet Union (TASS).
+The nine-week trial was widely publicized and was even reported on by the Telegraph Agency of the Soviet Union (TASS).
 During the trial, hundreds of civil rights campaigners demonstrated outside of the Middlesex County courthouse each day.

 Following the 13-minute opening statement by Edward J. Barone, the first assistant Middlesex County prosecutor (directing the case for the state), William Kunstler (the chief of Shakur's defense staff) moved immediately for a mistrial, calling the eight-count grand jury indictment "adversary proceeding solely and exclusively under the control of the prosecutor", whom Kunstler accused of "improper prejudicial remarks"; Judge Theodore Appleby, noting the frequent defense interruptions that had characterized the previous days' jury selection, denied the motion.